top of page

 Accomodations

 Accommodations are typically in shared cabins with three to six people per side, or you may tent if you wish.
-We have limited accommodations for those with special needs which fill up quickly so be sure to enquire about this when you register if this will be something you require.
+We have limited accommodations for those with mobility needs which fill up quickly so be sure to enquire about this when you register if this will be something you require.

 Dining Hall